 However, the following do not count as ‘spot’ or ‘forward’ transactions for these purposes:

-The Commission found that the cartels related to the Euro, British Pound, Japanese Yen, Swiss Franc, US Dollar, Canadian Dollar, Australian Dollar, New Zealand Dollar, Swedish Krona, Norwegian Krone (known as the ‘G10 currencies’) and the Danish Krone.
-It is not yet clear whether the FX cartels only affected trades involving a pair of two of these eleven currencies, or if a pair including just one of these currencies would also have been affected.
-Further information will be provided on this issue as the litigation progresses.Back To Top
+The European Commission found that the cartels related to the Euro, British Pound, Japanese Yen, Swiss Franc, US Dollar, Canadian Dollar, Australian Dollar, New Zealand Dollar, Swedish Krona, Norwegian Krone (known as the ‘G10 currencies’) and the Danish Krone.
+The Decisions related to trading where both legs of the trade were from this list of 11 currencies, e.g. British Pound to Euro, or US Dollar to Japanese Yen.

 Nothing.
 All costs (including all risk of future costs) are met by the class representative.